 A note of welcome: Hi!
-I know many of you dread this course, but I have also known many students who wind up thriving in this course despite their initial fears.
-I invite you this semester to step outside your comfort zone, to surprise yourself by developing new levels of confidence, and to engage deeply with the classroom learning community I hope we build together.
-Please read this syllabus from top to bottom as it is filled with important information for how the course operates, expectations for you, and a detailed explanation of the Research Participation System which you will be expected to complete outside of class on your own.
-I will consider your continued enrollment in the course after 8/25/2018 a contractual agreement that you have read, understand, and agree with this document in full.
+I know many students dread this course, but I have also known many students who wind up thriving in it despite their initial fears.
+I invite you this semester to step outside your comfort zone, to surprise yourself by developing new levels of confidence, and to engage with the learning community I hope we build together.
+Please read this syllabus from top to bottom as it is filled with important information for how the course operates, expectations for you, and a detailed explanation of the Research Participation System, which you will be expected to complete outside of class on your own.
+I will consider your continued enrollment in the course after 1/24/2018 a contractual agreement that you have read, understand, and agree with this document in full.